One very big question usually asked by webmasters and online business owner is how to know if their online business doing well.

 In an attempt to solve this, so many companies have unveiled tech tools and software’s to help you analyze the growth of online platforms such as websites, and mobile apps.

-Most of this software comes alongside you content management software’s such as WordPress and Blogger while some are offered as a third-party platform, like Google Analytics and Google search console.
+Most of this software comes alongside your content management software’s such as WordPress and Blogger while some are offered as a third-party platform, like Google Analytics and Google search console.
 The majority of them come with keyword research tools with paid plans.

-With all these data been spread all over the place, it becomes very hard to track what we need to track.
+With all this data been spread all over the place, it becomes very hard to track what we need to track.
 Most people spend time tracking daily traffic, some prefer bounce rate and much other useless analytics.

 The million-dollar question here is, How do I track my website progress ?, How do I know if my website is doing very well on search engines in particular and this leads me to write about the need to understand the process behind technical SEO audit.